Impulse! – A-35

 Davis is a modern titan, in part, because he played with Charlie (Bird) Parker before that eccentric alto saxophonist and critic-hater died in 1955 and became a cool-jazz immortal.
 But the supreme scorn for critics expressed lately is the work of Charles Mingus, a bass violinist who believes in “extended form” and “spontaneous composition.”
 His new album is The Black Saint and the Sinner Lady and it sounds – to be critical – like the Duke Ellington band warming up for 40 minutes.

-It is accompanied by a long printed essay composed by Mingus himself: “I feel no need to explain any further the music herewith other than to say throw all other records of mine away except maby one other.”
+It is accompanied by a long printed essay composed by Mingus himself: “I feel no need to explain any further the music herewith other than to say throw all other records of mine away except maybe one other.”
 And appended is a sort of review that was not written by any fool critic, but by a clinical psychologist, Edmund Pollock, Ph.D.

 Dr. Pollock admits he doesn’t know much about jazz.
 But he hears something unusual in the Mingus opus: “From every experience such as a conviction for assault or as an inmate of a Bellevue locked ward, Mr. Mingus has learned something and has stated it will not happen again to him… The suffering is terrible to hear.”